bootstrapworld/curriculum/lessons/Data-Science/box-plots/langs/en-us/slides.md

 {layout="Investigate"}
 # Data Exploration Project (Box Plots)

-- Open your chosen dataset starter file in Pyret.
+- Open your chosen dataset starter file in @proglang.
 - Remind yourself which two columns you investigated in the @lesson-link{measures-of-center} lesson and make a box plot for one of them.
 - What question does your display answer?
 - Now, write down that question in the top section of @printable-exercise{data-cycle-quantitative.adoc}
 - Then, complete the rest of the data cycle, recording how you considered, analyzed and interpreted the question.

 @teacher{
-- Open your chosen dataset starter file in Pyret.
+- Open your chosen dataset starter file.
 ** _Teachers: Students have the opportunity to choose a dataset that interests them from our @lesson-link{choosing-your-dataset/pages/datasets-and-starter-files.adoc, "List of Datasets"} in the @lesson-link{choosing-your-dataset} lesson._
 - Remind yourself which two columns you investigated in the @lesson-link{measures-of-center} lesson and make box plots for at least these two columns.
 - What question does your display answer?